exactly-once/Home/content/posts/notes-on-2pc.md

 {{< figure src="/posts/2pc-no-progress.jpg" title="Participant in the 'stuck' state">}}

-This touches one more time on "2PC is not MSDTC".
-In MSDTC, the coordinator is a single process[^9] which is purely an implementation decission.
-There is nothing in 2PC that prevents us from implementing it as quorum of process[^4].
-Secondly, if all the parties (the coordinator and all participants) are running in the same local network or inside a single VM what is the probability of network partitioning?
+This touches on implementation and configuration argument already mentioned.
+For example MSDTC, the coordinator is a single process, however it can be deployed in the cluster environment which is a deployemnt decission.
+There also nothing in 2PC that prevents the coordinator to be implemened as a quorum of process[^4].

+Secondly, if all the parties (the coordinator and all participants) are running in the same local network, on a single cluster or inside a single VM, than what is the probability of network partitioning?
 As always, context is king.

 ### Commit latency is not the biggest problem
 Commiting in 2PC requires 2 round trips between coordinator and participants, and there are 4*n messages generated, where n is the number of participants.
 This is sometimes viewed as the root cause of many practical problems with the protocol.
 It defenatelly isn't ideal but it only surfaces other, bigger problem.

 The problem is potential contention at participant level caused by locking, especially in case of relational databases.
 Holding locks means that other transactions dealing with a given piece of state need to wait for the transaction to commit to make any progress.

-This problem exists also without 2PC but the protocol makes is pretty much always worst.
+This behavior exists without 2PC but the protocol makes is pretty much always worst.
 In 2PC, the lock holding time is driven by the parital transation that takes the longes to commit, and the commit delay.

 ### 2PC fits the cloud quite well
 We know that 2PC is used by the cloud vendors inside their services[^4] and can be used by the users when running at the level of IaaS[^5].
-That said, none of the cloud vendors support MSDTC and/or XA at the level of native cloud services i.e. no native service can be a participant in 2PC.
+That said, none of the cloud vendors support MSDTC and/or XA at the level of native cloud services i.e. native service can't participante in 2PC.

-Often, it's claimed the performance is the main reason.
-Although, performance is important aspect it can be argued that security is even more important.
-2PC assumes full trust between the participants and the coordinator.
-We could imagine an evil user tweaking the coordinator they own to exhausts participants resources by purposefully letting transactions hang in the `stuck state`.
+Often, availability and performance are claimed to be the main reasons.
+Although significant, it can be argued that security is even more important.
+2PC assumes high degree of trust between the participants and the coordinator.
+One could imagine an evil user tweaking the coordinator they own to exhausts participants resources by purposefully letting transactions hang in the `stuck state`.

 From the cloud vendor perspective that could have quite a damaging consequences.
 According to the protocol participant is not able to make any progress after voting "YES".
 So in case of malacious coordinator they would have to break the protocol or let their resources be blocked.
 Enabling cloud services to act as MSDTC participants is effectivelly opening doors for DoS attack[^6].

+Even if the cloud vendors provided their own coordinators as the only valid option, a malacious participant could do still cause a lot of harm.

 ### 2PC is not the only commit protocol
-2PC is just one possible solution to atomic committ protocol.
+2PC is just one possible solution to atomic commit.
 It has it's own set of assumptions and dedicated scenarios were it works well.

-That said it's not the only commit protocol out there.
-With different set of assumptions e.g. about the participating resources it's possible to minimize the lock holding time[^7] or remove the need for coordinator[^8].
+Changing these enables different appraoches.
+E.g. with assumptions on transaction determinism it's possible to minimize the lock holding time[^7].

+It's even possible to remove the need for coordiantor if commit success is always possible due to the very nature of the resouces involved[^8].

 ## Summary
 Hopefully, this post puts a bit more light on 2PC and what is it that we get from the protocol.
 Although the era of 2PC is comming to an end, it's good to know what we need provide by other means in the systems we build.